Nigeria

 Focusses / specialism

-The firm has a particular focus in its work on energy and infrastructure projects and their financing.
-However, the firm is also particularly active in financial services regulatory work as well.
+The firm has a particular focus in its work on energy and infrastructure projects and M&A work.
+The firm is also particularly active in financial services regulatory and financing work as well.

 Key clients